 - Cash-on-cash return measures the property’s return to cash given leverage on the property, and obscures the inherent income-generating character of the property itself

 Dr. Peter Linneman: Well, I think it’s very simple because it, as you describe, picks up two different things.
-If you start with the simplest one: if I bought something has a million dollars, let’s say of prospective NOI, and I’m buying it for 10 million, you and I would both say the cap rate on that purchase was 10.
-And we would basically be saying: is that a stabilized income stream — were there adjustments to the purchase price because you got special financing, and we’d make all those adjustments.
+If you start with the simplest one, if I bought something that has a million dollars in let’s say prospective NOI, and I’m buying it for $10 million, we’d say the cap rate– you and I would both say the cap rate on that purchase was 10.
+And yeah, we would basically be saying, is that a stabilized income stream?
+And were there adjustments to the purchase price because you got special financing?
+And yeah, we’d make all those adjustments.

-So one way it’s used, as you suggest, just a descriptive.
-And everybody in the business knows that it isn’t quite as precise as you say, especially given we’re using prospective income, because who knows what prospective income really will be?
+So one way it’s used is as you suggest just a descriptive.
+And everybody in the business knows that it isn’t quite as precise as you say, especially given we’re using prospective income.
+Because who knows what perspective income really will be?

-So part of it is just truly using it as a descriptive — it’s nothing more than a shorthand to give people some sense of what the pricing is.
-Then you go to the flip side of that same coin, and the flip side of that coin is: if you and I were professionals were talking and I’d say “I’m not willing to buy it at a 10 cap, it has to be a 10 and a quarter cap.”
-What you would know is that I think it’s a little bit overpriced but not crazily overpriced.
-There’s a 2.5% that I think it’s too much.
-10.25 vs. 10, the difference is 2.5%.
+So part of it is just truly using it as a descriptive.
+It’s nothing more than a shorthand to give people some sense of what the pricing is.
+Then you go to the flip side of that same coin.
+And the flip side of that coin is if you and I as professionals were talking, and I’d say, I’m not willing to buy it at a 10 cap, it has to be a 10 and a quarter cap, what you would know is that I think it’s a little bit overpriced but not crazily overpriced.
+There’s a 2 and 1/2% that I think it’s too much.
+10.25 versus 10, the difference is 2 and 1/2%.

-And so OK, you’d know that what I meant is in that range, but you gotta bring it down a little in price.
-And it’s again, just language, code language, and you would know that you don’t achieve that simply by redefining things, but that I really believe the price is a couple percent too high, you gotta make some adjustment somehow, or there’s not going to be a transaction.
+And so, OK, you’d know that what I meant is in that range, but you got to bring it down a little in price.
+And it’s again just language.
+It’s code language.
+And you would know that you don’t achieve that simply by redefining things but that I really believe the price is a couple percent too high.
+We got to make some adjustments somehow.

-So as used among professionals, it’s language, it’s lingo, and everybody’s making these conversions kind of like I’m saying.
-It not used with quite the precision that I think with quite the precision that I think students think it might be being used with, with this extreme mathematical precision, in either case: either as a descriptive of what I am gonna do, or a descriptive of what I have done, so much as an indicator of where my head’s at.
+So as used among professionals, it’s language.
+It’s lingo.
+And everybody’s making these conversions kind of like I’m saying.
+It’s not used with quite the precision that I think students think it might be being used with with this extreme mathematical precision in either case either as a descriptive of what I am going to do or a descriptive of what I have done so much as an indicator of where my head’s at.

-Now it’s not the only thing you look at — you look at a lot of things, starting with where it’s located, and what the leases are, and who are the tenants, and do you like the design, and real real estate stuff, but it is a simple descriptive.
+Now, it’s not the only thing you look at.
+You look at a lot of things, starting with where it’s located and what the leases are and who are the tenants and do you like the design and real real estate stuff.
+But it is a simple descriptive.

-But it is not– and I think you word is right, pure about the property.
-It’s also telling you about the type of debt you got, and how much leverage you chose get.
-Well that’s a choice of: do you want to eat your pasta on a paper plate, a plastic plate, a silver plate, fine china… The pasta is still the pasta.
+But it is not– and I think your word is right– pure about the property.
+It’s also telling you about the type of debt you got and how much leverage you chose to get.
+Well, that’s the choice of do you want to eat your pasta on a paper plate, a plastic plate, a silver plate, a fine china?
+The pasta is still the pasta.

-So you can think of the cap rate as talking about the pasta.
-The cash-on-cash is telling you about not just the pasta but how it’s served to you and depending on your circumstances, you may want paper plate or fine china, and one is not right and the other wrong — it’s what are you dining at, what is your preference, what is your risk tolerance, and so forth.
+So you can think of the cap rate talking about the pasta.
+The cash on cash is telling you about not just the pasta but how it’s served to you.
+And depending on your circumstances, you may want paper plate or fine china.
+And one is not right and the other wrong.
+It’s what are you dining at?
+What is your preference?
+What is your risk tolerance and so forth?